OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

 The following designs are available for use, modification, and further development.
 They are listed in order of development priority.

-### 1. "Half Pipe" Ribbon Mixer
+### 1. "Tin Can" Ribbon Mixer and integrated recirculating and transfer pump.

 A modular and lightweight cellular concrete mixer designed for scalability and ease of use.

 * **Key Features:**
-    * **Dual Ribbon Auger Mixing System:** Features inner and outer ribbon augers rotating in opposite directions (approx. 60 RPM) to ensure thorough and rapid homogenization of the material.
+    * **Ribbon Auger Mixing System:** Features songle ribbon auger (rotating approx. 60 RPM) to ensure thorough and rapid homogenization of the material.
+The positive recirculating pump assists in mixing effectively lowering the demand on the auger ribbons.
+    * **Integrated Solid Impeller Recirculating and Transfer Pump** A "low shear" transfer pump is needed to lift the fully mixed NAAC 4M.
+That's the expected height of a single story wall forms.
+If NAAC is required to be pumped to a second story the machine should be set up there.
-    * **Clean Mixing Chamber:** The outer auger is equipped with rubber wipers on its flights to keep the mixer walls clean and prevent material buildup.
+    * **Clean Mixing Chamber:** The outer auger flight is equipped with rubber wipers on its flights to keep the mixer walls clean and prevent material buildup.
     * **Scalable Volume:** The mixing capacity can be easily scaled by adjusting the length of the mixer's final dimensions.
-    * **Adaptable Power:** Can be adapted to various power transmission systems, with a hydraulic setup recommended for its versatility in powering auxiliary equipment.
+    * **Adaptable Power:** Can be adapted to various power transmission systems, with a hydraulic setup recommended for its versatility in powering auxiliary equipment and suitability for low RPM operation.
+  * **Portable Design:** Engineered for on-site portability and ease of use.
+Quick assembly and disassembly allows this machine to be loaded and unloaded out of the back of a standard pickup truck with no overhead lifting gear or a forklift.
+As such it doesn't need to be traillered.
+This level of portability as it lowers cost and increases access.

+* **Recommended Modifications** This design can be easily modified to save costs in two ways: 1.Upper mixer shell can be fabricated as straight sides rather than a curve.
+This might result in a decrease in mixing effeciency as the can shape forces the material against the auger flights.
+2. Transfer pump can be eliminated.
+This limits the machine's practicality in almost any operational environment but saves cost on the parts required to build the pump.
+In a small blockmaking setting transfer pumps seem to be seldom used so this might prove to be popular.

-### 2. "RecirC" Mixer
+### 2. "RecirC" Mixer (Experimental)

 A modular and portable cellular concrete mixer constructed from 10-gauge steel plate and 1/8" angle iron.

 * **Key Features:**
     * **Integrated Material Lift:** Eliminates the need for a separate transfer pump to move the concrete into wall forms, simplifying the on-site workflow.
-    * **Low-Speed Operation:** Operates at approximately 30 RPM, an ideal speed for delicate cellular concrete mixtures.
+    * **Low-Speed Operation:** Operates at approximately 30-60 RPM, an ideal speed for delicate cellular concrete mixtures.
     * **Portable Design:** Engineered for on-site portability and ease of use.

 ### 3. "Cloud Inhaler" Dust Reducer